 The type associated with a member variable declaration is determined in the same manner as an ordinary variable declaration (see section 5.2).

-An instance member variable declaration introduces a member in the class instance type and optionally initializes a property on instances of the class.
+An instance member variable declaration introduces a member in the class type and optionally initializes a property on instances of the class.
 Initializers in instance member variable declarations are executed once for every new instance of the class and are equivalent to assignments to properties of this in the constructor.
-In an initializer expression for an instance member variable, this is of the class instance type.
+In an initializer expression for an instance member variable, this is of the this-type (section 3.6.3) of the class.

 A static member variable declaration introduces a property in the constructor function type and optionally initializes a property on the constructor function object.
 Initializers in static member variable declarations are executed once when the containing script or module is loaded.